Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên16/03/2024

-In our opinion, curry does not originate from the Hindi word karahi (कड़ाही), because the term curry is usually used to refer to dishes with curry powder (a mixture of spices) and not to the pan used to prepare the food.
-In addition, in Vietnamese, the term curry does not originate from the English word curry, but from the French word curry or cari.
-For example, since the end of the 19th century, the word curry has appeared on page 135 of the book Manuel de conversation Franco - Tonkinois (Book of Conversations in Phalangsa and Annamese) by two missionaries Bon (Co Ban) and Dronet (Co An), published by Imprimerie de la Mission in 1889.
+In our opinion, curry does not originate from the Hindi word karahi (कड़ाही), as the term curry usually refers to dishes containing curry powder (a spice mixture) and not to the type of pan used to cook the food.
+Furthermore, in Vietnamese, the term curry does not come from the English word curry, but from the French word curry or cari.
+For example, since the late 19th century, the word curry has appeared on page 135 of the book Manuel de conversation Franco - Tonkinois (A Guide to Conversation in Franco-Tonkinois) by the two missionaries Bon (Cố Bản) and Dronet (Cố Ân), published by Imprimerie de la Mission in 1889.

 In Tamil, the name curry leaves is kari-vempu (கறிவேம்பு), also known as kariveppilai (கறிவேப்பிலை) and karu-veppilai (கருவேப்பிலை); The tree's name is Murraya koenigii (முறயா கொயிங்கீ).